shearwavesplitter/AlpEventDownloader/README.md

 3. Requests all HH* data for stations with missing or incomplete BH* data
 4. Individually requests HH* data for stations with missing or incomplete HH* data
 5. Applies broad bandpass filter and then detrends
-6. Writes out sac files for each event including header information
+6. Writes out sac files for each event including header information (Event name (KEVNM) skips the leading 20 (or 19) due to having a 16 character limit)

 ### retry mode